The Vital Importance of Personal Discipline in Your Life

 Your hope to clock a personal-best in your next 10k is what enables you to get up early, run your 30 miles a week, stretch regularly, and push aside sweets during your training months.
 Similarly, our desire to enjoy deep fellowship with Christ, grow in holiness, bear spiritual fruit, maintain our joy, and sharpen our ministry skills will, as they are fueled and guided by the Holy Spirit, strengthen our efforts to discipline ourselves to read and meditate on Scripture, prayer, and worship.

-This article is adapted from "The Vital Importance of Personal Discipline" at fromthestudy.com.
+This article is adapted from "The Vital Importance of Personal Discipline" at fromthestudy.com and was originally published at Beautiful Christian Life on July 18, 2018.

 Related Articles: